 Genomic Data Science

 As the genomic data grows in importance in the healthcare and life sciences fields, it is increasingly important to be able to gain information and insights from genomic datasets.
 The practice of genomic data science addresses this need by using statistical and computational methods that allow researchers to decode DNA sequences.
-Therefore, g
+Therefore, genomic data science is the field that applies statistical analysis to the genome to help fuel new medical discoveries and breakthroughs.

 Snowflake and Genomic Data